vikramIde/airgap-wallet/README.md

 > Your old smartphone is your new ‘hardware wallet’

 [AirGap](https://hypermine.in) is a crypto wallet system, that let's you secure cypto assets with one secret on an offline device.
-The Bobo Wallet application is installed on an everyday smartphone whereas [AirGap Vault](https://github.com/airgap-it/airgap-vault) is installed on a dedicated or old smartphone that has no connection to any network, thus it is air gapped.
+The Bobo Wallet application is installed on an everyday smartphone whereas [Bobo Vault](https://github.com/airgap-it/airgap-vault) is installed on a dedicated or old smartphone that has no connection to any network, thus it is air gapped.

 ## Description